CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 If provided, a url where the user can find the source document.

 If the dataset includes more than one type of url (e.g. both a PDF and HTML file) and they are not mutually exclusive, add multiple fields based on the `url()` base field.
-Adjust the names and descriptions to specify the file type.
+Adjust the display names and descriptions to specify the file type.
 You will need to adjust the name of the fields in the index as well.
 For consistency with other corpora, let one field keep the `url` name, and name other fields `url_{subtype}`, e.g. `url` and `url_html`.
 See the France corpus for an example.

 ### Sequence